 In his major league debut on May 15, 1969 at Shea Stadium, DiLauro was called in to relieve Don Cardwell in the fourth inning as manager Gil Hodges went with a pinch hitter for Cardwell in the third inning with the Mets down, 4-1.Leading off for the Atlanta Braves was the eighth-place hitter, shortstop Sonny Jackson.
 He greeted DiLauro with a double to left.
 Pitcher Pat Jarvis unsuccessfully tried to bunt Jackson to third and struck out.
 Jackson was caught stealing third and Felipe Alou flied out to end the inning.
 DiLauro retired Atlanta one-two-three in the fifth and his first outing in the big leagues was a success, even though the Mets still wound up losing the weekday matinee.

 Six days later he threw another good game against St. Louis at Shea but lost again.
-A two-run home run by opposing pitcher Nelson Briles pushed the only runs against him across the plate.
+A home run by opposing pitcher Nelson Briles and a run-scoring single by Curt Flood pushed the only runs against him across the plate.
 His next outing, other Cardinals hit the ball hard off him as well and he dropped to 0–3.
 After that DiLauro was relegated to the bullpen.
-He picked up his first major league win in relief at Montreal’s Jarry Park in the second game of a doubleheader on July 20.
+He picked up his first major-league win in relief at Montreal’s Jarry Park in the second game of a doubleheader on July 20.